projectcalico/calico/v2.0/reference/calicoctl/commands/node/run.md

                            and there are no pre-existing Calico IP pools.
      --disable-docker-networking
                            Disable Docker networking.
+     --docker-networking-ifprefix=<IFPREFIX>
+                           Interface prefix to use for the network interface within the Docker containers that have been networked by the Calico driver.
+                           [default: cali]
   -c --config=<CONFIG>     Path to the file containing connection
                            configuration in YAML or JSON format.
                            [default: /etc/calico/calicoctl.cfg]